 Excalibur plum tree care is considered to be relatively easy.
 With the right conditions, this tree will grow and thrive, producing abundant fruit each year.
 Plant your tree in a spot with soil that drains well and that is adequately fertile.
 Add compost or other organic material to the soil before planting if necessary.

-Excalibur trees should also be pruned at least once a year, and while it has good disease resistance, watch out for signs of illness or pests.
+Excalibur trees should be pruned at least once a year, and while it has good disease resistance, watch out for signs of illness or pests.
 Being proactive about disease is important for protecting your tree.

 Excalibur is not self-pollinating, so you will need another plum tree in the same general area.
 Acceptable pollinators for an Excalibur tree include Victoria, Violetta, and Marjories Seedling.
 Depending on your location, the plums will be ready to harvest and eat fresh or cook with in August.